FrancescoNavarra95/collections-of-cells-rook-polynomials/README.md

 This project is devoted to testing the following conjectures:

-   1. The h-polynomial of the coordinate ring of a collection of cells Q coincides with the switching rook polynomial of Q.
+   1. The $h$-polynomial of the coordinate ring of a collection of cells Q coincides with the switching rook polynomial of Q.

    2. The Castelnuovo–Mumford regularity of the coordinate ring of Q